Carpal tunnel syndrome: Epidemiology

-IMNCT is estimated to affect one out of ten people during their lifetime and is the most common nerve compression syndrome.
-There is notable variation in such estimates based on how one defines the problem, in particular whether one studies people presenting with symptoms vs. measurable median neuropathy (IMNCT) whether or not people are seeking care.
-It accounts for about 90% of all nerve compression syndromes.
-The best data regarding IMNCT and CTS comes from population-based studies, which demonstrate no relationship to gender, and increasing prevalence (accumulation) with age.
+Carpal tunnel syndrome is estimated to affect one out of ten people during their lifetime and is the most common nerve compression syndrome.
+There is notable variation in such estimates based on how one defines the problem, in particular, whether one studies people presenting with symptoms vs. measurable median neuropathy, whether or not people are seeking care.
+Idiopathic neuropathy accounts for about 90% of all nerve compression syndromes.